 (4) Present new matter by way of defense.

-(d) The Answer shall be signed by or on behalf of the respondent and shall state respondent’s mailing address.
+(c) The response shall be signed by or on behalf of the Respondent and shall state Respondent’s mailing address.
 It need not be verified or follow any particular form.

-Clerk of the Hearing Board shall mail or deliver a notice of hearing in accordance with the requirements of the Health and Safety Code.
+The Clerk of the Hearing Board shall mail, deliver or otherwise convey a notice of hearing in accordance with the requirements of the Health and Safety Code.

 (1) The order of proceedings before the Hearing Board shall ordinarily be as follows.
-The Chair may in its discretion alter the order of proceedings as may be desirable to expedite the business of the board.
+The Chair may, in its discretion, alter the order of proceedings as may be desirable to expedite the business of the Hearing Board.

 (a) Announcement of pending matters;

 (b) Enter appearances;